Inference on model parameters with many L-moments: Details on selection methods

 As for the Lasso-based approaches, we follow the recommendations in \cite{Belloni2012} and \cite{Luo2016} when setting the penalty $k$ and the moment-specific loadings $v_l^j$.
 Specifically the penalty $k$ follows the rule in \cite{Luo2016}.
-In setting the penalty-specific loading, we observe that \Cref{assumption_penalties} in \Cref{lasso_lmoments} requires that, for each program $j = 1 \ldots d$ and variable $l=1,\ldots L$, the penalty $v^j_l k/T$ dominate, with high probability, the derivative with respect to the $l$-th variable in the optimisation, evaluated at the target sparse approximation.
-Following \cite{Luo2016}, we ensure this by setting $v^j_l$ equal to an estimate of an upper bound to the standard error of the gradient.
-We estimate this bound by using the Delta-method to compute an approximate variance to the gradient.
+In setting the penalty-specific loading, we observe that \Cref{assumption_penalties} in \Cref{lasso_lmoments} requires that, for each program $j = 1 \ldots d$ and variable $l=1,\ldots R$, the penalty $v^j_l k/T$ dominate, with high probability, the derivative with respect to the $l$-th variable in the optimisation, evaluated at the target sparse approximation.
+Following \cite{Luo2016}, we ensure this by setting $v^j_l$ equal to an estimate of an upper bound to the standard error of the gradient at the sparse approximation.
+We estimate this bound by first using the Delta-method to compute an approximate variance to the entries of the matrices $\Xi$ and $\nabla_{\theta'}h^R(\tilde{\theta})$ that enter the quadratic program in equation \eqref{eq_alg_luo}.\footnote{Notice that, per the discussion in Section \ref{lasso_selector}, $\Xi$ is an estimator of the matrix whose (generalised) inverse corresponds to the optimal weighting scheme.
+In our application, we compute this estimator and the gradient $\nabla_{\theta'}h^R(\tilde{\theta})$ by taking $\tilde{\theta}$ as the FS estimator. } We then use these variance estimates in the binomial search Algorithm 1 of \cite{Luo2016} to find an upper bound to the standard error of the gradient at the sparse approximation.
 Our penalty is ``coarse'', in the sense that we do not refine the upper bound by using the results of a previous Lasso estimator and then iterating this formula.
 Given the findings in \cite{Belloni2012} and \cite{Luo2016}, one would expect that such refinements would lead to less stringent regularisation, though we leave the design of a proper refinement algorithm for future research.
 Importantly, for each program $j$, we modify the loadings $v^j_l$ to be equal to zero for $l=1,2,\ldots, d$, i.e. we do not regularise the first $d$ L-moments, so they are effectively ``always included'' in the second step estimation.
+For the Lasso estimators, we consider a maximum number of allowed L-moments (the number $R$ in \eqref{eq_alg_luo}) as $2 (T\land 100)$.